shuvom-s/nycdogs/README.md

 ## Deployment

 See `NETLIFY_DEPLOYMENT.md` for detailed instructions on deploying this application to Netlify.

+### Netlify Deployment Status

+The deployed version on Netlify is a simplified landing page that links back to this repository.
+Due to the large dataset requirements, the full interactive application needs to be run locally by following the setup instructions above.